mercuryoio/BAAS-API/README.md

 6. Sell crypto and withdraw to random IBAN - tbd
 7. [Withdraw from User's IBAN to random IBAN](https://github.com/mercuryoio/Commercial-API/blob/master/8%20fiat%20withdraw/README.md)

+***

 ##  Transaction status types

 #### BUY
-There are two internal operations "buy" and "withdraw" per 1 transaction
+There are two internal operations "buy" and "withdraw" per 1 transaction.
+They are the same for cards and IBANs

 **Type: `buy`**